mattmakai/fullstackpython.com/source/content/pages/07-web-development/17-css.markdown

 # Cascading Style Sheets (CSS)
-Cascading Style Sheet (CSS) files contain rules for how to display and lay out the HTML content when it is rendered by a web browser.
+Cascading Style Sheet (CSS) files contain rules for how to display and layout the HTML content when it is rendered by a web browser.
+CSS is independent of HTML which can also be used with any XML- based markup language.
+However, there has been an improvement in Cascading Style Sheet from CSS  now to CSS3, which includes more features such as CSS columns, CSS 3D transforms, multiple backgrounds, etc.
+The language is still the same, just that vibrant interface and more functionality are added and it easy to use.

 ## Why is CSS necessary?
 CSS separates the content contained in HTML files from how the content